Maximising opportunities and tackling inequalities by listening to the voices of sports participants from potentially marginalised groups.

 Aims and objectives

-In particular, we will seek the perspectives of individuals and groups taking part in sports and activities, with regard to their safety and well-being when engaging in their chosen sport or activity.
-The focus will be on those participating in sports and activities and those who support them to do so, rather than staff organising groups (though potentially a participant may also be a ‘lay’ organiser too, and we would wish to hear their views).
+In particular, we are seeking the perspectives of individuals and groups taking part in sports and physical activity, with regard to their safety and well-being when engaging in their chosen sport or physical activity.
+The focus will be getting the views of those participating in sport and physical activity and those who support them to do so, rather than staff organising groups (though potentially a participant may also be a ‘lay’ organiser too, and we would wish to hear their views).

 Please note: there is no assumption that people are marginalised or that they feel so; simply that there is a potential for diverse characteristics to marginalise some individuals and this may impact sporting opportunities, desires and aspirations, resulting in inequalities.